San Jose Projects

 IFRE doesn’t offer departure transport services.

-Please secure tourist visa in order to volunteer in teaching English project in Costa Rica.
-You can visit the Immigration site of Costa Rica to know the visa procedures.
-According to the Costa Rican law, on arrival tourist visa is available.
+Please secure a tourist visa in order to volunteer in the Teaching English project in Costa Rica.
+You can visit the Immigration site of Costa Rica to learn about the visa procedures.
+According to the Costa Rican law, on arrival a tourist visa is available.
 However, it depends on your nationality.
-We recommend our volunteers to secure tourist visa before departing in order to avoid unnecessary hassles.
+We recommend our volunteers secure a tourist visa before departing in order to avoid unnecessary hassles.
 A 90 days visa extension service is available.
 You can simply extend your visa by visiting Costa Rican immigration office.

 Getting vaccinated is a must before international travel.
-You want to protect yourself against contracting any communicable diseases, and also protecting the kids you are going to be spending so much time around.
+You want to protect yourself against contracting any communicable diseases, and also protect the kids you are going to be spending so much time around.